11 Phenomenal Company Cultures With Key Takeaways

 Takeaway: There are many ways for creating a collaborative environment, but nothing tops an office built with precisely that in mind.
 When the workplace, as a building, enforces creativity, spontaneity, and equality then it is much easier to implement it in teams and employees.

 There are countless articles discussing the power of fostering a positive corporate culture.
-Surprisingly, these articles often emphasise frameworks but leave out the most important factor: people.
+Surprisingly, these articles often emphasize frameworks but leave out the most important factor: people.

 Remember the key takeaways: